 Cyber-bullying takes place online, such as through social networking sites, messaging apps or gaming sites.
-Like other forms of bullying, it is the repetitive, intentional harming of 1 person or group by another person or group, where the relationship involves an imbalance of power.
-(See also the provision behaviour policy.)
+Like other forms of bullying, it is the repetitive, intentional harming of I person or group by another person or group, where the relationship involves an imbalance of power.
+(See also the behaviour policy.)

-6.2 Preventing and addressing cyber-bullying
+Preventing and addressing cyber-bullying